Implications for the $\Delta A_{FB}$ anomaly in ${\bar B}^0\to D^{*+}\ell^- {\bar\nu}$ using a new Monte Carlo Event Generator: New-Physics Sensitivity and Results

 To optimize sensitivity, it is important to measure the $\Delta$ observables as functions of $q^2$.
 Using the benchmark scenarios above, we show in Fig.~\ref{fig:observables} the predictions for the $\Delta$ observables.
 As discussed earlier these observables are sensitive to NP couplings and have much reduced dependence on form-factor uncertainties.
 In the figure, the SM expectations for these quantities are shown using solid black curves.
 In addition to the two $\Delta$ observables, $\Delta A_{FB}$ and $\Delta S_5$, Fig.~\ref{fig:observables} also shows the $q^2$ dependence of the observable $\Delta S_3$ and $S_7$. $S_7$ represents an angular asymmetry in $\sin\chi$, where $\chi$ is the azimuthal angle between the decay planes.
 This is a CP-odd triple-product asymmetry, which is predicted to be identically zero in the SM for any $q^2$.
 We find that NP scenarios with an imaginary $g_P$ are able to produce a small non-zero signal in the $q^2$ distribution of $S_7$ as shown in Fig.~\ref{fig:observables}.

 The observable $S_3$ is the coefficient of $\cos 2\chi$ term in the angular distribution and can be extracted using the asymmetric integral defined in Eq.~\eqref{eq:S3}.
 Although $\Delta S_3$ is close to zero in the SM, NP can produce a non-zero $\Delta S_3$ in the $q^2$ range as shown in the lower left plot of Fig.~\ref{fig:observables}.
+In Fig.~\ref{fig:CLN_HQET_BGL}, using $\Delta A_{FB}$ as an example, we show that the predictions for the $\Delta$-observables are largely independent of form factor parametrization and the uncertainties of the form factor parameters.

 Note that due to lepton mass and helicity effects, $\Delta A_{FB}$ is negative in the low $q^2$ region even in the SM.
 In fact, at the lower momentum transfer threshold, i.e in the limit $q^2 \to m_\ell^2$, the forward-backward asymmetry $A_{FB}^\ell \to -1$ which is seen as a large dip in the $q^2$ distribution as shown in Fig.~\ref{fig:CLN_HQET_BGL}.
 Hence, for the best experimental sensitivity to NP, we advocate a necessary low $q^2$ cut of 1.14 GeV$^2$ on such observables in order to predict them unambiguosly.